A Bug's Life: Accolades

 A Bug's Life won a number of awards and numerous nominations.
-The film won the Broadcast Film Critics Association Awards for Best Animated Film (tied with The Prince of Egypt) and Best Family Film, the Satellite Award for Best Animated Film and the Grammy Award for Best Instrumental Composition by Randy Newman.
+The film won the inaugural Broadcast Film Critics Association Award for Best Animated Film (tied with The Prince of Egypt) as well as the award for Best Family Film.
+It also won the Satellite Award for Best Animated Film and the Grammy Award for Best Instrumental Composition by Randy Newman.
 It was also nominated for the Academy Award for Best Original Musical or Comedy Score, the Golden Globe Award for Best Original Score and the BAFTA Award for Best Achievement in Special Visual Effects.
 In 2008, the American Film Institute nominated this film for its Top 10 Animation Films list.

 Legacy

 In the years since its release, A Bug's Life has been regarded by critics and fans to be a Pixar film that, in contrast to its successors, has become largely forgotten by audiences.
-While recognised as solidifying Pixar's success, the film has been seen as the studio's sophomore slump in the wake of the critically successful Toy Story, and inhibited by being released directly before the equally revered Toy Story 2.
+While recognized as solidifying Pixar's success, the film has been seen as the studio's sophomore slump in the wake of the critically successful Toy Story, and inhibited by being released directly before the equally revered Toy Story 2.
 Pixar's feud with DreamWorks as a result of Antz has also been regarded as a factor in A Bug's Life's legacy.

-Critics have generally ranked A Bug's Life to be one of Pixar's weaker releases; while it has been seen as a "charming" and "ambitious" film with pioneering animation for its time, others have described it as "adequate" and appealing more to a younger demographic.
-However, the film's characters, voice acting, and humor have received lasting praise.
+Critics have generally ranked A Bug's Life to be one of Pixar's weaker releases.
+While it has been seen as "charming", as well as an "ambitious" film with pioneering animation for its time, others have described it as "adequate", and appealing more to a younger demographic.
+Nonetheless, the film's characters, voice acting, and humor have received lasting praise.